 Complete the online volunteer application.
 You will need to provide the position title and location information of this position during step 3 of the application.

 Check out the full list of our volunteer opportunities.

 Why Volunteer for the Y?

-YMCA of Greater Toronto aspires to be a great place to volunteer through an environment that embraces diversity and social inclusion, valuing differences and supporting full participation by all volunteers.
-The YMCA provides thousands of volunteers with meaningful opportunities to make a difference in the lives of individuals and the health of our communities.
-The YMCA works to build healthy communities.
-This is achieved through a shared culture and values.
+The YMCA of Greater Toronto aspires to be a great place to volunteer that is committed to diversity, equity, and inclusion, where different backgrounds, experiences, and identities are appreciated and celebrated.
+Guided by our shared values — kindness, well-being, integrity, inclusiveness, respect, and optimism — the YMCA provides thousands of volunteers with meaningful positions and the opportunity to make a difference in the lives of individuals and the health of our communities.
+We recognize the contributions of our staff through innovative practices, great benefits, and growth opportunities.